 - 1. Scope of Budget.
 This budget complies with the policy requiring that all City funds be budgeted. - 2.
 Appropriations for Fiscal Year.
 The budget complies with policy requirements regarding level of budgetary control and appropriations lapsing at the end of the fiscal year. - 3.
 Financial Forecast.
 Information from the five-year financial forecast, required at least every two years, was last presented to Council in February. - 4.
 Decentralization.
-This budget was prepared with department involvement as required by the policy. - Performance-based Budget.
+This budget was prepared with department involvement as required by the policy. - 5.
+Performance-based Budget.
 This budget includes measures of performance and has considered them when allocating funds, as required by the policy. - 6.
 Operating Reserves.
 The policy requires each City fund to maintain two types of reserves: fund balance and contingency. - Contingency.
 Each City fund should include an appropriation adequate to fund a contingency account of a targeted amount of 2% of the fund's budgeted expenditures.
 Refer to the Table of Compliance for contingency levels for each operating fund. - Fund Balance.
 Fund Balance is an unbudgeted reserve which may be drawn upon for cash flow needs, and may be used as revenue without amending the budget if other revenue sources in total fall short of the estimate used in the adopted budget.
 The policy states that Fund Balance should not be used to fund on-going operations and this budget meets this requirement. - General Fund.
-The General Fund shall maintain reserves at the beginning of each fiscal year in the amount of no less than fourteen percent and no more than twenty percent of the total General Fund budget for that fiscal year.
+The General Fund shall maintain reserves at the beginning of each fiscal year in the amount of no less than 17% and no more than 22% of the total General Fund budget for that fiscal year.
 This equates to maintaining approximately two months of expenditures in operating reserves.
 For the purposes of this section, "budgeted expenditures" means total budgeted General Fund expenditures and budgeted transfers to other funds for the ensuing fiscal year. - Other Funds.
-Any fund that is not partially funded through transfers from the General Fund and supports personnel or other ongoing operating expenditures shall maintain reserves at a target level of five to twenty percent of the total budgeted expenditures of the fund for the ensuing fiscal year.
+Any fund that is not partially funded through transfers from the General Fund and supports personnel or other ongoing operating expenditures shall maintain reserves at a target level of at least 10% of the total budgeted expenditures of the fund for the ensuing fiscal year.
 City enterprise funds that are fully supported by a trust of the City are excepted from this operating reserve requirement.
 Funds that are fully supported by a trust will follow the trust policy for operating reserve requirements. - 7.
 Borrowing for Operations.
 This budget will not require any fund to borrow for ongoing operations. - 8.
-Balanced Budget.
-The budget is balanced in accordance with the Municipal Budget Act.
-Estimated revenues, including budgeted fund balance, meet or exceed anticipated expenditures. - 9.
 Capital Expenditures.
 City policy is that non-recurring revenue be used for capital and one-time expenses.
-As a target, the City works to budget 1-3% of the General Fund for capital expenditures. - 10.
+As a target, the City works to budget 1-3% of the General Fund for capital expenditures. - 9.
 Cost Allocation Plan.
-A cost allocation plan was prepared, distributed to departments, and used as the basis for determining Administrative Service Chargebacks as required by policy. - 11.
+A cost allocation plan was prepared, distributed to departments, and used as the basis for determining Administrative Service Chargebacks as required by policy. - 10.
 Interest and Investment Income.
-Interest and investment income earned by each fund shall be deposited in the same fund. - 12.
+Interest and investment income earned by each fund shall be deposited in the same fund. - 11.
 Budget Amendments.
 If budget amendments are necessary, they will be conducted as required by policy.